gwexploratoryaudits/r2b2/simulation_scripts/plots/README.md

 ### Ratio
 There are also plots of the Minerva ratio for each round which we claim is less than .1.
-Clearly in later rounds this doesn't happen; keep in mind that very fewer audits make it into later rounds so these numbers are not as accurate.
+Clearly in later rounds this doesn't happen; keep in mind that fewer audits make it into later rounds so these numbers are not as accurate.
-(In the first round, all are less than .1.)
+(Though in the first round, all are less than .1.)